You don’t always have to see the next step to know that it’s there -sometimes all you need is some faith that the staircase is complete.

 Listen to some workout playlists or some of your rocking high school/college favs.
-Enjoying the music will put your mind at ease for a second, and get you pumped up for that next step.
-You might not want to take that step, but you won’t want to sit still too much longer.
+Enjoying some music will put your mind at ease for a second, and get you pumped up for that next step.
+Even if you are hesitant to take it, you won’t want to sit still too much longer.

 Read or not…

-I’m not promising your next step will always be fun, but you will get that same sense of relief.
+Now, your next step will not always be fun, but you will get that same sense of relief.
 The kind that comes on the other side of fear and askes the question, ‘why was I so afraid to do this in the first place?’